comcon1/scaling-codes/README.md

 `apt install g++ libboost-dev liblapack3-dev`

+The last package is named `liblapack-dev` in some distributions.
 For scan codes install also *python3*:

 `apt install python3`